ddlanf/Last-minute-eats-server-heroku-config/README.md

 - [GET] / - return all ratings
 - [POST] /:recipe_id - add rating to the recipe with corresponding recipe_id
 - [PATCH] /:id change the rating with correspoding id

+ **/api/recipe-tokens**
+ - [POST] / - add a new token to the recipe with correspoding id specified in the body
+ - [GET] /recipe_id - checks whether given authorization token is valid

  **/api/emails**
  - [GET] / - return all emails